AtakanTekparmak/arxiv-paper-manager/README.md

 - Mark papers as read
 - Delete papers
 - Filter papers by read status (the buttons don't work as I wanted them to visually, but functionality is there: click on a button to filter, click again to reset the filter)
+- Papers are ordered by submission date, latest first
+- Paper counts are displayed in the header

 ## Installation and Usage